Back to homepage|Grabbit and Skoot|Events|Events Review|Links|Author|Email|

 Tail's End Station, the home of Jack the Station Cat, is 100 years old.
 Mr Parker, the Station Master, is planning a special birthday celebration.
 The Gricer and his gang want to spoil the fun.
 Can Jack and his friends defeat the villains?

-Retails at £2.95 - Half author royalties to the National Children's Home (NCH)
+Retails at £2.95 - Half author royalties to NCH Action for Children.

 Jack the Station Cat Signalman and other Stories